 DIY Options vs. Professional Services

 Most homeowners have a basic level of lawn maintenance knowledge.
 However, landscaping necessitates more advanced skills.
 Large projects may require heavy equipment and intense labor.
-Complicated projects such as fire pits or irrigation systems need additional machinery and construction expertise.
+Complicated projects such as fire pits or irrigation systems require additional machinery and construction expertise.

 Factors To Consider When Choosing an Portland Landscaping Company